 You should avoid the following:

-- aspirin, as it can cause serious illness
+aspirin – it can cause your child serious illness

-- cough medicines – your child’s coughing because her windpipe’s irritated or because there’s a lot of mucus in there, and cough medicine won’t help with either of these issues
+cough medicines – your child is coughing because her windpipe is irritated or has a lot of mucus, and cough medicines won’t help with either of these issues

-There’s no need to stay away from dairy products, because they don’t make extra mucus.
+There’s no need to stay away from dairy products – they don’t make extra mucus.

 There are also several treatments that aren’t necessary.
 Always ask your doctor if your child really needs a prescription.